Creating a Digital Transformation Roadmap

 Best Practices for Digital Transformation

-What are the first steps to plan a digital transformation strategy?
+What are the first steps to planning a digital transformation strategy?
 The CIO must transform his or her role and central IT must change the way it organizes itself to cope with and harness the opportunities digital transformation provides.
 The roadmap for both these transformations is clear.
 There are three trends that IT professionals must embrace in order to benefit the modern enterprise:

 - Become a strategic partner to the business